mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 When using a JWK for this algorithm, the following checks are made:

-- The "kty" field MUST be present, and it MUST be "PQK" for JOSE.
+- The "kty" field MUST be present, and it MUST be "LWE" for JOSE.

-- The "alg" field MUST be present, and it MUST represent the pset subtype.
+- The "alg" field MUST be present, and it MUST represent the algorith and parameter set.

 - If the "key_ops" field is present, it MUST include "sign" when creating an CRYDI signature.